slk333/slk333/README.md

 ### Hi,

-You may check the [products and projects I work on](https://www.antoineweber.com/projects)
+You may check the [products I work on](https://www.antoineweber.com/projects)